 How to get rid of bags under your eyes?
 There are numerous natural things you can do, from eliminating some bad habits to at-home remedies, that can help reduce the appearance of bags under eyes.

 1. Take Care of Your Allergies

-Salt is most often linked to high blood pressure, but did you know that all that sodium can cause fluid retention and lead to puffiness around the eyes?
-If you use salt, use pure Himalayan sea salt and only a little bit.
+Salt is most often linked to high blood pressure, but did you know that all that sodium can cause fluid retention and lead to puffiness under the eyes?
+If you use salt, use pure Himalayan sea salt, but only a little bit.
 Avoid high salty foods, like pizza and some soups.
 Opt for fresh vegetables, in particular celery, which can help curb your desire for salt!

 3. Exercise Those Bags Away